-In this post, I will review options for parsing Excel files using Ruby.
-I’ll discuss the different types of Excel files and introduce some of the Ruby libraries that exist for working with them.
-Note that I focus mostly on reading Excel files in this post, but there is some discussion around writing/updating them as […]
+I'll discuss the different types of Excel files and introduce some of the Ruby libraries that exist for working with them.

-Heroku provides a convenient command line interface for executing snippets of Ruby code remotely.
-One-liners can easily be piped into the heroku run console command.
-But what about much longer scripts that you write locally and want to execute in a remote Heroku environment?
-In this post, I’ll show you how to execute a long […]
+One-liners can be piped into the heroku run console command—what about longer scripts you write locally and want to execute in a remote Heroku environment?

 A quick and easy overview of how set up a fully functional file-upload implementation in Rails using Active Admin backed by Paperclip.